-- Likely consequences of rising interest rates - Possibility of permanently higher inflation - Potential for significant de-globalisation

-• Overall implications for market returns and economic growth

-66Investors have had to deal with so many issues over the last few years.
-You've had Brexit, the pandemic, the impacts of supply chain disruption, the impact of a ground war in Europe and now you've got this huge cost-of-living crisis and inflationary challenge.37
+- Likely consequences of rising interest rates - Possibility of permanently higher inflation - Potential for significant de-globalisation - Overall implications for market returns and economic growth over the last few years.
+You've had Brexit, the pandemic, the impacts of supply chain disruption, the impact of a ground war in Europe and now you've got this huge cost-of-living crisis and inflationary challenge.

 For some we spoke to, the big risk is that structural shifts in the global economic, political and security environment create inflationary pressures that are permanent rather than transitory.
 This in turn will lead to a higher interest rate environment than has been seen over the past two decades.
-44The biggest risk is that it is a secular move towards a more inflationary environment, in part caused by the decrease in globalization and characterised by higher rates for a long time.
-37